stefania-vasileiadou/stefania-vasileiadou/README.md

 # Hi there 👋

-I'm Stefania (pronounced <em>Steh-fah-NEE-a</em>), and I'm working towards a career in Software Development.
+I'm Stefania (pronounced <em>Steh-fah-NEE-a</em>[^1]), and I'm working towards a career in Software Development.
 Currently, I am a Junior at [Northwestern University](https://www.mccormick.northwestern.edu/), pursuing a dual degree in Computer Engineering and Computer Science.

 I'm very interested in low-level systems and even TA for the relevant [intro-level course](https://www.mccormick.northwestern.edu/computer-science/academics/courses/descriptions/213-20.html) at Northwestern.
+Generally, I like building fast, performant systems that take advantage of of modern hardware.

 You can reach me via email at stefania[at]u.northwestern.edu